apollostream/apollostream.github.io/_posts/2025-12-28-Bayesian-Framing.md

 ---

-Back in the 1990's, I was introduced to Bayesian methodologies by the computer scientists at MIT CSAIL (Computer Science & Artificial Intelligence Laboratory) while I was in graduate school.
+Back in the 1990's, I was introduced to Bayesian concepts by the computer scientists at MIT CSAIL (Computer Science & Artificial Intelligence Laboratory) while I was in graduate school.
 So, I learned Bayesian framing first from a viewpoint of cognitive science and computational knowledge representation, reasoning, and decision-making under uncertainty.
 It wasn't until later along the way of application and research that I encountered it as a data-first statistical modeling methodology.
 I've always taken to that knowledge-first way as being intuitive to me.
 Ever since I've been trying to impress upon folks the value of taking this viewpoint, but with limited success.

 I think this knowledge-first decision-centric perspective allows you to map the general meta-level concepts down to instantiations as context-specific problem-solving models and applied methods.